CMUAbstract/cote/artifacts/README.md

   a polar orbit with polar ground stations.
 The scripts sweep through a collection of constellation populations and collate the corresponding downlink deficit.
+* [close-spaced](close-spaced/README.md): The included source code simulates a constellation of satellites with camera sensors that collectively capture tiled observations at the ground track frame rate and attempt to downlink all data to ground stations.
+The included scripts generate logs for a close-spaced constellation in a polar orbit with polar ground stations.
+The scripts sweep through a collection of constellation populations and collate the corresponding downlink deficit.
 * [frame-spaced](frame-spaced/README.md): The included source code simulates a constellation of satellites with camera sensors that collectively capture observations at the ground track frame rate and attempt to downlink all data